danielkamenetsky/ContactManager/README.md

 ## Live Demo

-The application is deployed on Heroku and can be acessed [here](<https://magical-coin-tracker-e4f3fa405d71.herokuapp.com/>).
+The application is deployed on Heroku and can be accessed [here](<https://magical-coin-tracker-e4f3fa405d71.herokuapp.com/>).

 ## Installation